 Auxiliary Clock 1 and Auxiliary Clock 2 are generated from Main Clock for use by certain peripherals.
-Auxiliary Clock 1 is available for the Advanced Audio Interface.
+Auxiliary Clock 1 is available for the Bluetooth controller and the Advanced Audio Interface.
 Auxiliary Clock 2 is available for the CVSD/PCM transcoder.
 The Auxiliary clocks may be configured to keep these peripherals running when the System Clock is slowed down or suspended during low-power modes.